smart-cloud/smart-cloud/README_EN.md

 smart-constants | 503 | rpc request failed
 smart-constants | 504 | rpc returns abnormal results
-smart-cloud-starter-web | 2001 | The parameter object to be verified cannot be null
+smart-cloud-starter-web | 2001 | The parameter object to be verified cannot be null smart-cloud-starter-elasticsearch-dynamic-datasource | 3001 | elasticsearch ds key does not exist smart-cloud-starter-elasticsearch-dynamic-datasource | 3002 | elasticsearch data source not found smart-cloud-starter-elasticsearch-dynamic-datasource | 3003 | elasticsearch dynamic data source properties are not configured